 Substrate

 The Scissortail Rasbora does best in a tank that is moderately planted.
-They prefer plants that are low-maintenance and do not require a lot of substrates.
+They prefer plants that are low-maintenance and do not require a lot of substrate.
 We recommend using an aquarium substrate that is safe for use with plants.

 Some recommended aquarium substrates for them are: